 These Caramel Filled Chocolate Cookies pair together the delicious combination of chocolate and caramel that’s impossible to resist.
-Baking up chewy chocolate cookies stuffed with a caramel candy was bound to happen sooner or later, right?
+Baking up chewy chocolate cookies stuffed with a caramel candy created some mighty tasty cookies!

 These Easy Chocolate Caramel Cookies will give you your chocolate and caramel fix!
 Just try to resist going back for seconds!